 Iran's Islamic regime, established in a constitution adopted in a popular referendum, is widely considered authoritarian, although it provides for elected institutions and checks and balances.
-A Supreme Leader is not directly elected by the population, although he is appointed by an elected body.
-A president and a Majles (parliament) are directly elected.
+A Supreme Leader is not directly elected by the population, but he is selected by an elected body.
+The president and the Majles (parliament) are directly elected.
 There are also elections for municipal councils, which select mayors.
 Even within the unelected institutions, factional disputes between those who insist on ideological purity and those considered more pragmatic have been frequent and highly consequential.

-Unelected Governing Institutions: The Supreme Leader, His Powers, and Other Ruling Councils
+Unelected or Indirectly-Elected Institutions: The Supreme Leader, Council of Guardians, and Expediency Council

 At the apex of the Islamic Republic's power structure is a "Supreme Leader" who has vast formal powers and no term limits.
 He is chosen by an elected body-the Assembly of Experts-which also has the constitutional power to remove him.
 Upon Ayatollah Khomeini's death, the Assembly selected one of his disciples, Ayatollah Ali Khamene'i, as Supreme Leader.
-Although he has never had Khomeini's undisputed political or religious authority, the powers of the office have enabled Khamene'i to ensure that he is Iran's paramount leader.
-Formally, the Supreme Leader is commander-in-chief of the armed forces, giving him the power to appoint commanders and to be represented on the highest national security body, the Supreme National Security Council, composed of top military and civilian security officials.
-The Supreme Leader also has the power, under the constitution, to remove the elected president if either the judiciary or the elected Mailes (parliament) decide that the president should be removed, with cause.
+Although he has never had Khomeini's undisputed political or religious authority, the powers of the office enable Khamene'i to ensure that he is Iran's paramount leader.
+Under the constitution, the Supreme Leader is Commander-in-Chief of the Armed Forces, giving him the power to appoint commanders.
+He is well-represented on the highest national security body, the Supreme National Security Council, composed of top military and civilian security officials.
+The constitution gives the Supreme Leader the power to approve the removal of an elected president if either the judiciary or the Majles (parliament) decide there is cause for that removal.
+The Supreme Leader appoints half of the 12-member Council of Guardians; all members of the Expediency Council, and the head of Iran's judiciary (currently Ayatollah Sadeq Larijani).
 According to Director of National Intelligence James Clapper in March 11, 2013, testimony: "Supreme Leader Khamene'i's power and authority are now virtually unchecked, and security institutions, particularly the Islamic Revolutionary Guard Corps (IRGC), have greater influence at the expense of popularly elected and clerical institutions."